AdobeDocs/experience-manager-forms-cloud-service.en/help/variable-in-aem-workflows.md

 ![Expression Editor](assets/variables_expression_editor_new.png)

-It is based on adaptive forms rule editor with following changes.
+It is based on Adaptive Forms rule editor with following changes.
 Rule editor in variables:

 * Does not support functions.
 * Does not provide a UI to view summary of rules